uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-encryption/sections/substitution-ciphers.md

 ### Frequency Analysis Attacks

 Frequency analysis means looking at how many times each letter appears in the encrypted message, and using this information to crack the code.
-A letter that appears many times in a message is far more likely to be “T” than “Z”, for example.
+A letter that appears many times in a message is far more likely to be "T" than "Z", for example.

 The following interactive will help you analyze a piece of text by counting up the letter frequencies.
 You can paste in some text to see which are the most common (and least common) characters.